wtclarke/spec2nii/README.md

 Particular thanks go to Tomáš Pšorn for contributing the Bruker interface, and to Jack Miller for the Varian interface.

-Some GE test data comes from the [BIG GABA](https://www.nitrc.org/projects/biggaba/) dataset whichw as funded by NIH grant R01 EB016089.
+Some GE test data comes from the [BIG GABA](https://www.nitrc.org/projects/biggaba/) dataset which was funded by NIH grant R01 EB016089.
 Please see Mikkelsen M et al. Big GABA: Edited MR spectroscopy at 24 research sites.
 NeuroImage 2017;159:32–45. doi: 10.1016/j.neuroimage.2017.07.021 for more information.